The Bankrate promise

 One way to help you understand what companies and industries are considered cyclical is to think about them in terms of needs and wants.
 Oftentimes, cyclical companies sell products or services that fall more in the want category, such as restaurants or those that sell fashion goods or home improvement.
 When economic downturns occur, these types of purchases can easily be put off until the economy improves, causing businesses in these industries to suffer in the meantime.

 Other businesses considered cyclical would be airlines, hotels and anything tied to travel.
 Certain types of manufacturing are also affected during recessions as businesses pull back on investment in response to the decline in demand.
+The semiconductor industry has often experienced cyclicality that can impact the level of demand as well as prices for computer chips, making the results of some semiconductor companies especially volatile.

 While some cyclical businesses see their profits decline or eliminated altogether, other businesses face even worse outcomes during recessions.
 Cyclical companies with heavy debt loads are sometimes forced into bankruptcy during economic downturns.
 The airline industry, for example, has suffered several bankruptcies in recent decades as slowdowns meant some businesses couldn’t meet their debt obligations.